suestring7/EE283Winter2019/Lab1.md

 ## The "database-like stuff" with dplyr chapter, 10

-1. Exercise 1 in first set of exercises
+1. Exercise 1 in second set of exercises
-2. Exercise 2 in the second set of exercises
+2. Exercise 2 in the third set of exercises

 Note: this chapter is worth studying in detail!!
 Join operations are extremely common.
 We just don't have time to have you do all the problems.